This page provides instructions on how to run Flink in a fully distributed fashion on a static (but possibly heterogeneous) cluster.

 After having extracted the system files, you need to configure Flink for the cluster by editing conf/flink-conf.yaml.

 jobmanager.rpc.address key to point to your master node.
 You should also define the maximum amount of main memory Flink is allowed to allocate on each node by setting the

 These values are given in MB.
 If some worker nodes have more main memory which you want to allocate to the Flink system you can overwrite the default value by setting

-Finally, you must provide a list of all nodes in your cluster which shall be used as worker nodes.
-Therefore, similar to the HDFS configuration, edit the file conf/slaves and enter the IP/host name of each worker node.
-Each worker node will later run a TaskManager.
+Finally, you must provide a list of all nodes in your cluster that shall be used as worker nodes, i.e., nodes running a TaskManager.
+Edit the file conf/workers and enter the IP/host name of each worker node.

 The following example illustrates the setup with three nodes (with IP addresses from 10.0.0.1 to 10.0.0.3 and hostnames master, worker1, worker2) and shows the contents of the configuration files (which need to be accessible at the same path on all machines):